 - Motor 4 – CW (blue and red wires).

-Next step is to attach the motors to the motor bases.
+The next step is to attach the motors to the motor bases.
 The flight controller is firmly secured to the airframe by clips.
-Using a small piece of double-sided adhesive tape you can attach the camera on front of the frame.
+Using a small piece of double-sided adhesive tape you can attach the camera to the front of the frame.

-As you can see on the image bellow, the final results are pretty nice.
+As you can see in the image below, the final results are pretty nice.
 If I put side-by-side the HM Q100 with the Eachine Q95, you can’t say which one is DIY and which is not.

 HobbyMate Q100 review – Configuration